moodleou/moodle-tool_editrolesbycap/readme.txt

 alterative interface.
 You can select one capability, and then edit the permissions for all roles for that capability.

-This is version 1.5 of this plugin, which works with Moodle 3.2+.
+This version of the plugin, which is compatible with Moodle 3.4 and later.
+Older versions of this plugin will work with older Moodle versions.

 Install this plugin into the admin/tool folder, in a subfolder called editrolesbycap.
 You can do that using git as